-More than 25% of the state is covered in non-native grasses, making our landscape especially sensitive to more variable and unpredictable rainfall.
+More than 25% of the state is dominated by non-native grasses, making our landscape especially sensitive to more variable and unpredictable rainfall.
 Vegetation "green-up" after rainy events followed by drought creates high fire risk in both leeward and windward areas.

 The largest increase in future fire risk is expected across upper elevation areas.
-This may pose challenges for both ecosystem conservation and fire suppression since road and water access in these areas are typically limited.
+This may pose challenges for ground water recharge, ecosystem conservation & fire suppression since road and water access in these areas are typically limited.